-- Provide key metrics, statistics, and trends for energy jobs in the context of the State's growing clean energy economy; - Identify workforce needs to support the future energy system; - Discuss current workforce development, training, and educational initiatives and identify opportunities to improve these initiatives to meet future energy system needs; - Discuss opportunities, challenges, and uncertainties with respect to hiring and skills development for clean energy jobs; - Evaluate progress on policy priorities for a just transition, as identified by the Just Transition Working Group and outlined in the Scoping Plan; and - Discuss continued coordination across State agencies to implement initiatives, including the New York Power Authority (NYPA) and Energy Research and Development Authority (NYSERDA), Empire State Development's Office of Strategic Workforce Development (OSWD), and the New York State Department of Labor's Office of Just Energy Transition (OJET).
+- Provide a workforce analysis including summary statistics, trends and forecasts for energy jobs, and key workforce metrics in the context of the State's growing clean energy economy; - Identify workforce assets and needs to support the future energy system; - Discuss current workforce development, training, educational initiatives, and related strategies for public engagement and identify opportunities to improve these initiatives to meet future energy system workforce needs; - Discuss opportunities, challenges, and uncertainties with respect to hiring and skills development for clean energy jobs; - Evaluate progress on policy priorities for a just transition, as identified by the Just Transition Working Group and outlined in the Scoping Plan; and

+Discuss continued coordination across State agencies to implement initiatives, such as the New York State Department of Labor's Office of Just Energy Transition (OJET), New York Power Authority (NYPA), New York Energy Research and Development Authority (NYSERDA), Empire State Development's Office of Strategic Workforce Development (OSWD), and the State University of New York (SUNY).

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: the application of labor standards to promote job quality and financial benefits for the state; regional energy employment dynamics; the siting of clean energy job training centers and workforce development programs; workforce development and training initiatives to support the hiring of workers from Disadvantaged Communities and Priority Populations, including displaced and transitioning workers; and investments to expand clean energy and emerging workforce opportunities, focusing on areas of future growth including offshore wind, electric vehicle charging, building decarbonization, solar development, energy storage, and emerging technologies.
+Among the issues that the State Energy Planning Board will take under consideration are: the application of labor standards to promote job quality and financial benefits for the state; regional energy employment dynamics; workforce impacts on utility and energy infrastructure workers; the siting of clean energy job training centers and workforce development programs; workforce development and training initiatives to support the hiring of workers from Disadvantaged Communities and Priority Populations, including displaced and transitioning workers; and investments to expand clean energy and emerging workforce opportunities, focusing on areas of future growth including offshore wind, electric vehicle charging, building decarbonization, solar development, energy storage, alternative fuels, and emerging technologies.